fortunesunday/LITA-PROJECT-SALES-DATA-ANALYSIS/README.md

 #### Conclusions and Recommendations
+---
 After thorough analysis of the data, the following observations were made:
 - There was a 33% decrease in total revenue from 2022 to 2023.
 Number of subscriptions made were greatly reduced too.
-- The Customers in the East and North preferred the **Basic**subscription type, those in the south prefered the **Premium** subscription type while those in the west, the **Standard** subscription type.
+- The Customers in the East and North preferred the **Basic** subscription type, those in the south prefered the **Premium** subscription type while those in the west, the **Standard** subscription type.
 - The **Basic** subscription type was the most patronized

 Recommendations to boost sales include the following:

+Customers should be given some discount as a means of promoting patronage and gaining the customers' trust.
+This will help keep customers in the business in futeure.
+Also, competition might be the cause for the decline in revenue from 2022 to 2023, stategies to improve patronage should be put in place.